Audio- and Videoconference server based on Jitsi Meet. Provides as fairmeeting.net

 Which ports does fairmeeting require?

-Media streams go with RTP UDP through ports 10000-20000.
+Some organisations may have firewall restrictions.
+Media streams go with RTP UDP through port 10000.
 If your firewall is blocking those, as a fallback, https TCP 443 is being used (with poorer quality via a TURN server).

 On a terminal, you (or a technician at your office) can test if you can reach high UDP ports with the netcat command:

-No. It does also not connect to any other third party server #35 .
+No. It does also not connect to any other third party server #35 (closed) .

 The list of visited conferences is stored locally on the browser and is not sent from the server.